All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weeks 5-8: Continued improvement in function and comfort.
 Some people feel significant relief by this point.
 Others need the full protocol duration.

 Track your progress with daily notes on pain levels, range of motion, and activity tolerance.
 The includes tracking tools designed for exactly this purpose.
-Sharing this data with your provider helps them optimize your protocol.
+Sharing this data with your provider helps them improve your protocol.

 Combining Peptides with Other Recovery Strategies